aratnamirasugab/CloudBox/README.md

 ### Prerequisites

-- Node.js (for the frontend)
+- React and Node.js
-- AWS S3 or MinIO account (for storage)
+- AWS S3 or MinIO account (for blob storage)
 - PostgreSQL/MySQL database (for user and file metadata)

 ### Installation TODO...